raheelshah31/reality-check-app/README.md

 ## 🚀 Getting Started

 #### 0. Prerequisites
-Make sure you have Expo CLI installed
+Make sure you have Expo CLI installed also firebase account needs to be created with the firebase conf in the src/constant/firebase.js file
 ```bash
 npm install -g expo-cli
 ```